-Welcome to the Winter 2025 edition of CME 241: Foundations of Reinforcement Learning with Applications in Finance.
+Welcome to the Winter 2026 edition of CME 241: Foundations of Reinforcement Learning with Applications in Finance.

-- Instructor: Ashwin Rao
+- Instructor: Prof. Ashwin Rao

-- Lectures: Wed & Fri 4:30pm-5:50pm in 160-124
+- Lectures: Wed & Fri 4:30pm-5:50pm in Gates B12

 - Ashwin’s Office Hours: Fri 2:30pm-4:00pm (or by appointment) in ICME Mezzanine level, Room M05

-- Neel’s Office Hours: Tuesday & Thursday 4:00-5:30 PM in Huang Basement
+- Catherine’s Office Hours: Tuesday & Thursday 4:30 - 5:30 PM in Huang Basement (by appointment, please email beforehand)

 Table of contents